Sebaceous Carcinoma of the Breast

 However, it is also possible for women to have an invasive ductal carcinoma that has many features, or a certain percentage of the tumor, that has commonalities with sebaceous gland carcinomas of the skin.
 Sebaceous carcinoma of the breast is VERY rare.

-I just want to let you know that I have created a newer version of this page with more up-to-date information on Sebaceous Breast Carcinoma.
+I just want to let you know that I have created a newer version of this page with more up-to-date information on rare types of breast cancer.
 However, this page still has great material, and I would still recommend on using it as well.

-It is a distinctive type of breast cancer which is characterized by unequivocal morphologic differentiation towards sebaceous epithelium or sebocytes.
+So, sebaceous carcinoma is a distinctive type of breast cancer that is characterized by unequivocal morphologic differentiation towards sebaceous epithelium or sebocytes.
 (Sebocytes are epithelial cells that originate from a basal cell layer at the periphery of the gland).

 Sebaceous breast cancer cells resemble skin sebaceous glands